UniOfGreenwich/ELEE1119_Exercises/src/GPIOLibrary/GPIOLibrary.md

 ## Linux Kernel Version
-This guide assumes the user’s BBB is running Linux Kernel 4.1.15.
+This guide assumes the BBB is running Linux Kernel 4.1.15.
 If an earlier version is used, such as 3.8.X, then abundant information on configuring the BBB can be found through google and the procedures listed in this guide will probably not work.

 ## BBB Headers and Pinout
 The BBB has two 23 pin columns on each side of the board, for a total of 92 pins available to the user.
 The right header is designated as P8 while the left is designated P9.
 Pay careful attention to the orientation of the BBB in reference to the pinout numbers, else you risk mis-wiring the board and potentially causing irreversible damage.
 Physical pins are numbered in the following manner, **PX_Y**, where **X** is the header where the pin is located (8 or 9) and **Y** is the location of the pin with that header.
 Pins `P8_1` and `P9_1` are located at the top right of each header.
 Notice that the left column of each header are all the odd pins while the right column of each header are all the even pins.